zanbaldwin/zanbaldwin.github.io/content/posts/fun-experiments-in-php/index.md

 ```

 Finally, for completeness, the powerhouse of stream wrapper is the method that executes Brainf*ck scripts.
 In this
-example I’m using [Anthony Ferrara’s library](https://github.com/ircmaxell/brainfuck).
+example I'm using [Anthony Ferrara's library](https://github.com/ircmaxell/brainfuck).
 We take the contents of the
 Brainf*ck script, pump it through the language runtime, and save the result as a string in the `$output` class property.

 ```php